MAnalytics/mywebTemplate/content/project/internal-project2/index.md

 To the credit of some computer/geospatial scientists, certain successes have been achieved in the areas of geographical modelling through computer simulation approach.
 However, many of these simulations are often too tailored towards a single problem and may not be extensible to other related problems.

 In this section, I introduce a *dynamic microsimulation framework* for simulating *crime patterns*.
-Crime patterns, arising from offenders behavioural patterns have both spatial and temporal signatures of different types.
-Thus, this framework is aimed at enabling different combinations of spatio-temporal crime patterns to be simulated.
+Patterns, arising from offenders routines activities have both spatial and temporal signatures of different types.
+Thus, this framework is aimed at allowing different combinations of these spatio-temporal signatures to be simulated.

 This framework was originally described [here](http://eprints.whiterose.ac.uk/128602/1/monsuru_adepeju_gisruk2018.pdf).